raghav-kadambi-org/Git-made-easy/README.md

-Performs add,push and commit automatically
-Author - Raghav Kadambi
+Performs add,push and commit automatically after logging you in Author - Raghav Kadambi